 There is a plus side: libel rarely is an issue if the person you cover is dead.
 It is also harder to be sued for libel in general because the statement shared must be written as if true, be stated as fact (opinions are often safe), and must be found to be false.
 So, if you have access to criminal or other public records that show something is true, you should be good.
 If you’ve written about an event instead, where other people might be called on to share their view of what happened in court, then the safest bet is to confirm they remember things like you do (and presumably get a record of that shared consistency in memory).

-A toughie is that you can still be sued after changing someone’s name, if they are still identifiable by physical appearance, personality and such.
+A toughie is that you can still be sued after changing someone’s name, if they are still identifiable by physical appearance, personality and such—even if you've turned them into a fictional character and stated that none of the characters are based on real people.
 That doesn’t mean you might not want to change the name of a character at times, as discussed in the second section.

 Invasion of Privacy is about people’s rights to be left alone, particularly people who are not celebrities, politicians, or public figures.
 Those individuals often miss out on this legal coverage because they chose to be in the limelight and aren’t considered private individuals; one of the rights non-public individuals have is a lack of (intentional) intrusion into their solitude or private affairs.

 You could be sued for invading a non-celebrity type’s privacy if you publish something that’s embarrassing, misleading when it comes to facts, or offensive.
 The public disclosure of private facts is especially important to avoid, but all of these factors apparently are usually considered.